 Starting with the Assyrian Kingdom (paying attention to the legendary King Ninus –the eponymous founder of Nineveh – and his wife Semiramis – alleged founder of Babylon, ending with the reign of King Sardanappalus – an adulteration of the name of King Ašurbanipal), followed by a ‘history’ of the Medes, the Chaldeans, the Achaemenids, Alexander the Great and the Diadochs, the Diadochs’ kingdoms, and the Parthians, Diodorus shows us the vicissitudes of many rulers.
 Diodorus’ account is presented in a new translation and provided with many notes to elucidate the reader on issues where the text may be unclear or needs elaboration.
 Working in this way, I hope to have done right to the reader’s curiosity, both for that strange and mysterious world and for a largely unknown author of the ancient world, as well as to the effort of this Sicilian Greek, presenting posterity with his view on a world of knowledge we have lost.

 Jan P. Stronk is a research associate, Ancient History, University of Amsterdam.
 In 1995 he received his PhD.
 Apart from his books on Ctesias (2010; part two in preparation) and Diodorus (2017), he has also written papers on ancient Greek historiography in various journals and contributions to books.

 Semiramis’ Legacy: The History of Persia According to Diodorus of Sicily was published by Edinburgh University Press in December 2016 as part of the series Edinburgh Studies in Ancient Persia.
-It is available in print and digital format.
+It is available in paperback, hardback and ebook.